Luos-io/Documentation/src/_pages/low/modules/create-project.md

 }

 ```
-Putting this code on your node make it able to react to a Luos network.
+Putting this code into a <span class="cust_tooltip">node<span class="cust_tooltiptext">{{node_def}}</span></span> makes it able to react to a Luos network.
 It's now ready to host your modules.

-**As a developer you will ALWAYS develop your functionalities into modules and NEVER into the main program.**
+**As a developer you will always develop your functionalities into modules and never into the `main()` program.**

-> **Note:** The only things that should be put on the main code are MCU setup things and modules run functions.
+> **Note:** The only information that should be put on the `main()` code are MCU setup parameters and modules' run functions.

-### How to put modules in your project
+### How to add modules in your project
-A node can host multiple modules, and we want a module as portable as possible.
-To do that modules have to be independent code folders that can be easily copy and paste in another project.<br/>
+A node can host multiple modules, and a module has to be as portable as possible.
+In order to do that, modules have to be independent code folders that can be easily copied and pasted in another project.<br/>
-To make it at Luos we always use the same way to organize our projects.
-We put modules on a `modules` folder and name modules code files with the name of the module :
+To make it at Luos we always use the same way to organize our projects: we put the modules into a `modules` folder and name the modules' code files with the name of each module:

 ```AsciiDoc
  Project